North Chevy Chase, Maryland

-North Chevy Chase is a incorporated village in Montgomery County, Maryland, United States.
+North Chevy Chase is an incorporated village in Montgomery County, Maryland, United States.
 It was established as a special tax district in 1924 and incorporated as a village in 1996.
 The population was 682 at the 2020 census, up from 519 in 2010.

 The town is part of a larger community, colloquially referred to as Chevy Chase, that includes several adjoining settlements in Montgomery County and one neighborhood of Washington, D.C.

 History

 North Chevy Chase lies on the site of Clean Drinking plantation, a much larger colonial land grant visited by George Washington as reported in his diary.

 Residential development of the area began in the early 20th century when William H. Walker laid out a community and began selling lots.
 The area was crossed by the Chevy Chase Lake & Kensington Railway, a two-mile streetcar line built in 1895 to connect the new town of Kensington to the northern terminus of the Rock Creek Railway streetcar line from the District of Columbia.

-In 1924, residents incorporated as a special tax district.
+In 1924, residents incorporated it as a special tax district.

 After the streetcar line shut down in 1935, Montgomery County purchased much of the right-of-way, paved it, and opened it in 1940 as Kensington Parkway, the area's main road.

 North Chevy Chase was officially incorporated as a village in 1996.